sohit-agarwal/Wexflow/README.md

 [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com)
 -->

 Wexflow is an open source extensible workflow engine with a cross-platform manager and designer.
+The goal of Wexflow is to automate recuring tasks without user intervention.
 Wexflow aims to make automations, workflow processes, long-running processes and interactions between systems, applications and folks easy, straightforward and clean.

 Wexflow provides the following features: